The Nest

 Co-broking becomes somewhat spotty without a pre-existing agreement and will depend on the specific deal, listing agent, and neighborhood.
 For example, local real estate agents in parts of eastern Queens who aren’t members of REBNY are harsh to co-broking.

 Some agents of tiny, local brokerages trying to sell single-family homes in Queens may refuse to co-broke.
 The same goes for Staten Island, which has its own MLS.
-Parts of southern Brooklyn are notorious as well for the lack of co-broking.
+Parts of southern Brooklyn are also notorious for the lack of co-broking.

 Should Sellers Hire Co-Broking Agents?